-Parliamentary records enable us to recover the number of signatures on petitions for particular issues for the period from 1833 to 1918.
-Based on these sources, "colonial" issues attracted a total of 4.8 million signatures, which is just under 3% of the total recorded for this period (Fig. 2).
-The two significant spikes in 1833 and 1838 were the product of the agitation over slavery and apprenticeship in the West Indies.
-After the latter date, the principal spikes in petitions about "colonies" all related to India: they included a series of annual grievances from East Indian Army Officers in the later 1850s and mid-1860s, returning in significant numbers in 1901, which attracted only a few hundred signatures in total.
+Figure 2-Numbers of signatures recorded for public petitions to the House of Commons in the colonies category, 1833-1918.
+Source: reports of the Select Committee on Public Petitions, 1833-1918.

+significant numbers in 1901, attracting only a few hundred signatures in total.
 The third spike is especially notable as an example of petitioning from colonial subjects, rather than metropolitan Britons.
-In 1890, petitions bearing nearly 400,000 signatures supported the early Indian National Congress's demand for the representation of South Asians on the governing bodies of the Raj, which will be examined in the final section of this article.
+In 1890, petitions bearing nearly four hundred thousand signatures supported the early Indian National Congress's demand for the representation of South Asians on the governing bodies of the Raj, which is examined in the final section of this article.